rohit5126/IN-Practice/Intro.md

 #### interview introduction

-> Hi, I’m Rohit.
-I am a Production-focused infrastructure engineer transitioning into DevOps/SRE, with hands-on experience in automation, observability, containers, Kubernetes, IaC and CI/CD.", primarily working across AWS and Azure environments.
-In my current role at LTIMindtree, I support more than 150 production applications in a 24/7 environment.
-My responsibilities involve monitoring application health using Grafana and Prometheus, troubleshooting production incidents, managing Linux and cloud infrastructure, and working with application and vendor teams during critical P1 and P2 incidents.
-Over time, I started focusing more on automation and infrastructure.
-I’ve used Python, Bash and Ansible to automate health checks, troubleshooting workflows, server configuration, patch management and access provisioning across AWS and Azure servers.
-This helped reduce manual effort and improve consistency in production operations.
+> Good morning, and thank you for giving me this opportunity.
+My name is Rohit Kumar, and I’m currently working as a Technical Support Analyst at LTIMindtree, where I have around 4 years of experience supporting production environments for a US-based client.
+Over time, I’ve developed strong hands-on experience with Linux, AWS, Docker, Kubernetes, Terraform, Ansible, and monitoring tools such as Prometheus and Grafana.

-Alongside my professional experience, I’ve been actively transitioning toward DevOps and SRE.
-I’ve worked hands-on with Docker, Kubernetes, Amazon EKS, Helm, Terraform, GitHub Actions, Jenkins, ArgoCD and DevSecOps tools such as Trivy, SonarQube and Gitleaks.
+>Alongside my production-support experience, I’ve been transitioning toward DevOps and have worked on projects involving AWS infrastructure provisioning with Terraform, containerization with Docker, Kubernetes deployments, and CI/CD pipelines using GitHub Actions and Jenkins.
+I’ve also implemented security and quality checks using tools such as Trivy, SonarQube, and GitLeaks.

-For example, in my DevBoard project, I containerized a three-tier application using Docker, deployed it on Kubernetes, implemented GitOps using ArgoCD, and added centralized logging using Loki and Promtail.
-In another project, I deployed a Spring Boot application on EKS using Helm and built a DevSecOps CI/CD pipeline with security and code-quality gates.
-So, my background is a combination of production support, cloud infrastructure, automation and observability, and I’m now looking to move into a dedicated DevOps/SRE role where I can apply these skills to building and operating reliable, automated infrastructure and deployment platforms.
+>I’m now looking for an opportunity where I can leverage my production-support experience along with my DevOps and cloud skills to contribute to reliable and automated infrastructure and deployment processes.

 #### day-to-day job